 7. Medication And Treatments

 Certain medical conditions call for treatments and surgeries that may cure the ailment, but cause hair loss as a side effect.
-Treatments like chemotherapy, steroids, typhoid medications, heart disease, depression, etc. may cause extreme hair fall.
+Treatments like chemotherapy, steroids, typhoid medications, heart disease, depression, and conditions like thyroid issues may cause extreme hair fall.

 Alopecia was found to be one of the common adverse effects of Voriconazole, an antifungal medicine (11).